Albert Anastasia: Aftermath

 Gambino was expected to be proclaimed boss of Anastasia's family at the November 14, 1957, Apalachin Meeting, called by Genovese to discuss the future of Cosa Nostra in light of his takeover.
 When the meeting was raided by police, to the detriment of Genovese's reputation, Gambino's appointment was postponed to a later meeting in New York City.
 Under Gambino, Anthony Anastasio saw his power curtailed, and in frustration, he began passing information to the FBI shortly before his 1963 death.

 Genovese enjoyed a short reign as family boss.
 In 1957, after the disastrous Apalachin Meeting, Luciano, Costello, and Gambino conspired to entrap Genovese with a narcotics conviction, bribing a drug dealer to testify he had personally worked with Genovese.
 On July 7, 1958, Genovese was indicted on narcotics trafficking charges.
 On April 17, 1959, he was sentenced to 15 years in state prison.

-Anastasia lived in the 25-room, 6,529-square-foot, hilltop mansion located in Fort Lee, New Jersey from 1947, until his assassination.
+Anastasia lived in the 25-room, 6,529-square-foot, hilltop mansion located in Fort Lee, New Jersey from 1947 until his murder.
 In 1958, less than a year after his death, comedian Buddy Hackett and his wife purchased the mansion, and after renovations, lived there through most of the 1960s.
 The mansion sold for $6.9 million in late December 2017.
 The house was last sold in December 2018, for $3.6 million, and demolished in March 2019.

 Actor and former heavyweight boxing contender Jack O'Halloran claims to be Anastasia's illegitimate son.